What is Artificial Intelligence? Definition, Examples and Application

-This article explains the concept of Artificial Intelligence in a practical way.
+Artificial Intelligence: this article explains the concept of Artificial Intelligence in a practical way.
+Next to what it is (definition and origin), this article also highlights the AI research, The application including examples, the fear, Turing test and a distinction between Strong and weak Artificial Intelligence.
 After reading it, you will understand the basics of this powerful innovation concept.
+Enjoy reading!

 What is Artificial Intelligence?

 The concept was first introduced in 1955 by American computer scientist John McCarthy in a co-authored article ‘The Darmouth Summer Research Project on Artificial Intelligence‘.
 In this book, he describes AI as a machine behaving in a way that we would refer to as intelligent if displayed by a human.

 Nevertheless, it’s difficult to define what ‘intelligence’ exactly is, so defining AI is not an easy thing.
 Generally speaking, one could say that AI is a level of intelligence that humans have insofar not been able to program computers with.

 Today, there’s still a lot of research being conducted into Artificial Intelligence in a variety of fields, including robotics and computer science.
 These subfields are usually based on social factors, including human characteristics such as reasoning, gathering knowledge, planning, learning, natural language processing, perception and the ability to express opinions.